nelsam/vidar/README.md

 It's in a fairly usable state.
 The potential for data loss is low.
-It supports most of what you'd expect from a basic text editor, there are some extra features thrown in, and I'm maintaining some fixes for gxui bugs in a fork (I plan to make PRs when I can, but upstream is unmaintained, so it's not my highest priority at the moment).
+It supports most of what you'd expect from a basic text editor, there are some extra features thrown in, and I'm maintaining some fixes for gxui bugs in a fork (I plan to make PRs when I can, but upstream is mostly unmaintained, so it's not my highest priority at the moment).

 I doubt it will replace your favorite text editor or IDE in its current state, but if you're curious or just unhappy with all of the Go editors out there, feel free to give it a shot.